Jump Rings

 When searching for bow-opening pliers, try terms like “reverse action pliers” and “snap ring pliers” too.

 *****Great idea from Musicman’s post on M.A.I.L.
 (Maille Artisans International League) called the “Squish Method” for creating oval jump rings.
 So simple, so easy!
 You could also leave the jump ring coil in the vise (with one end kinda poking out – see video 3 below under “Chainmaille Artists…”) and saw through them.
-I tried it but, the beginning links kept pulling away when I pulled the saw back (used a jeweler’s saw).
-Maybe using masking tape on the coil and using a separating disc (extra thin from Contenti) would work.
+I tried it but, the beginning links kept pulling away when I pulled the saw back (I used a jeweler’s saw).
+Maybe using masking tape on the coil and using a separating disc/cut-off wheel would work?

 Another method for creating oval jump rings is to either: A. solder wire together and wrap your jump ring wire loosely around the mandrel (so that you can get it OFF the mandrel) or B. file a flat area on two round dowels.
 Glue and clamp.
 Wrap the wire around the wood.
 You don’t have to wrap loosely on the wooden dowels because you can saw the jump rings in place.
-IF you want to remove the coil from the dowels, you will need to wrap loosely.
+If you want to remove the coil from the dowels, you will need to wrap it loosely.
 The wire digs into the soft wood and will not come off.
-I suppose you could start a fire and burn them off?
+I suppose you could start a fire and burn them out?
 Although, I don’t recommend the fire technique.
 Just a desperate measure – if needed.
+Do that outside in a fire-proof area.
+Have a fire extinguisher handy.
+Maybe skip this idea!

 wood-dowel Wooden dowels for oval jump rings.